 Iran: Campaign to stop destruction of mass grave of those killed in 1988 prison massacre

-The Iranian authorities must urgently stop the destruction of a mass grave in the southern city of Ahvaz said Amnesty International today, launching a campaign to urge authorities to protect the site, where dozens of prisoners killed during a wave of mass extrajudicial executions in August and September 1988 are buried.
+The Iranian authorities must urgently stop in the southern city of Ahvaz said Amnesty International today, launching a to urge authorities to protect the site, where dozens of prisoners killed during a wave of mass extrajudicial executions in August and September 1988 are buried.

-The campaign is being launched along with a video highlighting the imminent risks posed to the site.
+The campaign is being launched along with a highlighting the imminent risks posed to the site.